Browse Items (37 total)

 -

-Women in ACT UP Organizing Meeting
+ACT UP Organizing Meeting

 Women in an ACT UP organizing meeting strategize how to recruit activists to grow their community and perform inclusive outreach to support different needs, specifically with connecting healthcare professionals with subjects. -

-ACTG Meetings with Sten Vermund, Tape 2 of 2
+ACTG Meetings with Sten Vermund (Tape 2)

 Meeting between ACTG [AIDS Clinical Trials Group] and Sten Vermund discussing Women with HIV/AIDS and the clinical trials and drug testing, as well as treatment options and the future of their work. -